Jann5s/measuretool/README.md

 Measure Tool is a matlab function (measuretool.m) that provides a Graphical User Interface (GUI) that is designed to aid measurements on images.

-If an image contains some visible object of known length, for example, a scale bar, or a ruler.
-Then the physical size of an area as imaged by a pixel (i.e. the pixel size) can be calibrated.
+If an image contains some visible object of known length, for example, a scale bar or a ruler, then the physical size of an area as imaged by a pixel (i.e. the pixel size) can be calibrated.
 This tool provides tools to perform this calibration (draw a line on the ruler) and then perform measurements on the image:
 - Distance: point-point distance
 - Caliper: line-point perpendicular distance
 - Polyline: multi-point distance